 The following are brief biographical profiles of the leaders of the fund's investment management team, in alphabetical order.
 These managers are jointly and primarily responsible for the day-to-day management of the fund's portfolio.
-These managers are employed by Manulife IM (US).
-For more details about these individuals, including information about their compensation, other accounts they manage, and any investment they may have in the fund, see the SAI.
+These managers are employed by Epoch.
+For more details about these individuals, including information about their compensation, other accounts they manage, and any investments they may have in the fund, see the SAI.